Starting or continuing your program at USask

-- a valid study permit.
+- they have a study permit; OR

 It is each applicant's responsibility to ensure they meet the requirements set by Immigration, Refugees and Citizenship Canada (IRCC) when they apply for a study permit.
 All decisions regarding study permit eligibility and application requirements are made by IRCC.

 Knowing this information, if you would like to wait until your study permit application has been approved before you begin your studies, please contact us to let us know about your plans and to inquire about deferring your admission to a later term:

 Taking courses online due to COVID-19 will not affect your study permit compliance whether you study inside or outside of Canada.
 However, it is your responsibility to extend your immigration documents and status before they expire.
 Keep them valid and up to date at all times while in Canada.

 Extending your stay in Canada

 If you want to continue studying, apply to extend your study permit before your current study permit expires.